MimiOnuoha/Philosophy-of-Data/README.md

 *Algorithmic Decision-Making*
 What is an algorithm, and what work does it do?
 How do we consider fairness when it comes to automated decision-making?

+NOTE: next week you should have at least an idea for your final!

 **Week Twelve: November 28**
 *Transparency, Fairness, Resistance*
 Who does transparency benefit?
 Who does obfuscation benefit?
 What is it that we do not, and cannot, collect?